Deploying Proxy Service¶

-Due to the nature of Socks5 UDP proxying, it can introduce many complications.
-If you are certain you need to use UDP, you must follow these rules.
-First, your host system must be Linux, and your firewall must allow UDP traffic on ports 50000-55000.
-Second, your server's network must not be behind NAT (including FULL NAT; many cloud servers today use NAT mode).
+Due to the nature of SOCKS5 UDP proxying, many unexpected issues can arise, and the situation becomes increasingly complex.
+If you are certain that you need UDP, you must follow these rules: First, your host system must be Linux, and the firewall must open UDP ports 50000-55000; second, your server's network must not be NAT (FULL NAT is also unacceptable, many cloud servers are currently in NAT mode).

 Tip

 Why must the host be Linux?
-Because on other systems, Docker may not be able to map such a large range of ports correctly.
-Additionally, on other systems, Docker's network mode cannot be set to host mode.
+Because on other systems, Docker may not properly map such a wide range of ports, and the Docker network mode cannot be set to host mode on other systems.

-If you don't know whether your server's network is behind NAT, use a command like ifconfig to get the IP address of the default network interface.
-Then, from the location where you want to use the proxy, ping this address.
-If the ping fails, your server is likely behind NAT.
-Of course, not meeting these conditions doesn't mean you can't use UDP.
-You can still set up gost yourself; instructions are provided at the end of this document.
+If you are unsure whether your server's network is NAT, use commands such as ifconfig to get the IP address of the default network interface, and then ping this address from the machine where you intend to use the proxy.
+If the ping fails, your server is likely in a NAT network.
+Of course, even if some conditions are not met, it does not mean UDP is completely unusable; you can still set up gost yourself, and the specific method will be introduced at the end of the document.

 Attention

-Due to the nature of SOCKS5 UDP proxying, if you are certain you need UDP, please configure your firewall to allow UDP communication on all ports.
+Due to the nature of SOCKS5 UDP proxying, if you determine that you need UDP, you must configure the firewall to allow UDP communication on all ports.

-If you do not need to proxy the UDP protocol, then everything is much simpler.
-The following command will start a SOCKS service.
+If you do not need to proxy UDP, everything is simple.
+Execute the following command to start a SOCKS5 service.

 docker run -it --rm -p 1080:1080 --name socks -e LOGIN=username -e PASSWORD=passwd rev1si0n/socks5

-If your server or computer has multiple internet-accessible interfaces—for example, a home computer connected to two different networks via both an Ethernet cable and Wi-Fi—you might have two network interfaces like wlan0 and eth0.
-You may want to specify which network the proxy uses for outbound traffic.
-If you want to use eth0 for outbound traffic, use the following command to start the SOCKS service.
+If your server or computer has multiple network interfaces with Internet access, for example, a home computer connected to two networks via Ethernet cable and Wi‑Fi, it may have two network interfaces such as wlan0 and eth0.
+When you want to specify which network interface the proxy uses for outbound traffic, for instance, to go out through eth0, use the following command to start the SOCKS5 service.

 Attention

-Your computer or server must be a Linux system.
-Other operating systems do not support specifying the network interface.
+Your computer or server must be running Linux; other systems do not support specifying the outbound network interface.

 docker run -it --rm --net host --name socks -e LOGIN=username -e PASSWORD=passwd -e DEV=eth0 rev1si0n/socks5

-If you have met all the prerequisites for using UDP, you can use the following command.
+If you have met all prerequisites for using UDP, just use the following command.

 docker run -it --rm --net host --name socks -e LOGIN=username -e PASSWORD=passwd rev1si0n/socks5